RobbenRoll/emgfit/docs/source/concepts.rst

   `least_squares`) the above optimization problem is rephrased into a least-squares problem by minimizing the square roots of the (positive semidefinite) summands in the above equation.
-See the notes section of the docs of :meth:`~emgfit.spectrum.spectrum.peakfit` for details.
+See the notes section of the docs of :meth:`~emgfit.spectrum.spectrum.peakfit` for more details.

-A number of different optimization algorithms are available to perform the minimization.In principle, any of the algorithms listed under `lmfit's` `fitting methods`_ can be used by passing the respective method name to the `method` option if `emgfit's` fitting routines.
+A number of different optimization algorithms are available to perform the minimization.
+In principle, any of the algorithms listed under `lmfit's` `fitting methods`_ can be used by passing the respective method name to the `method` option if `emgfit's` fitting routines.
 By default, the `least_squares` minimizer is used.